CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 # create an object for the Ensembl Genes v100 mart
 mart <- useMart(biomart="ENSEMBL_MART_ENSEMBL", host="ensembl.org")

+# occasionally ensembl will have connectivity issues. we can try an alternative function:
+	# select a mirror: 'www', 'uswest', 'useast', 'asia'
+	# mart <- useEnsembl(biomart = "ENSEMBL_MART_ENSEMBL", mirror = "useast")

 # see a list of datasets within the mart
 	# at the time of writing, there were 203
 listDatasets(mart)